neondatabase/website/content/docs/guides/vercel.md

 1. In the **Integrate Neon** dialog:
     1. Select a Vercel project.
     ![Select a Vercel project](/docs/guides/vercel_select_project.png)
     1. Select the Neon project, database, and role that Vercel will use to connect.
-The Neon Free Tier supports a single project per Neon account.
-If desired, you can create a new project, database, and role for the integration.
     ![Connect to Neon](/docs/guides/vercel_connect_neon.png)

         The database that you select must reside on the primary branch of your Neon project.
 This branch will be your production branch.
 It is preselected for you.